Theoretical Perspectives of Race and Ethnicity

 For symbolic interactionists, race and ethnicity provide strong symbols as sources of identity.
 In fact, some interactionists propose that the symbols of race, not race itself, are what lead to racism.
 Famed Interactionist Herbert Blumer (1958) suggested that racial prejudice is formed through interactions between members of the dominant group: Without these interactions, individuals in the dominant group would not hold racist views.
 These interactions contribute to an abstract picture of the subordinate group that allows the dominant group to support its view of the subordinate group, and thus maintains the status quo.
 An example of this might be an individual whose beliefs about a particular group are based on images conveyed in popular media, and those are unquestionably believed because the individual has never personally met a member of that group.
 Another way to apply the interactionist perspective is to look at how people define their races and the race of others.
 As we discussed in relation to the social construction of race, since some people who claim a white identity have a greater amount of skin pigmentation than some people who claim a black identity, how did they come to define themselves as black or white?

 Feminist sociologist Patricia Hill Collins (1990) developed intersection theory, which suggests we cannot separate the effects of race, class, gender, sexual orientation, and other attributes.
+This was developed from American legal scholar Kimberle Chrenshaw’s concept of intersectionality, which she developed in the 1980s.
 When we examine race and how it can bring us both advantages and disadvantages, it is important to acknowledge that the way we experience race is shaped, for example, by our gender and class.
 Multiple layers of disadvantage intersect to create the way we experience race.
 For example, if we want to understand prejudice, we must understand that the prejudice focused on a white woman because of her gender is very different from the layered prejudice focused on a poor Asian woman, who is affected by stereotypes related to being poor, being a woman, and her ethnic status.

 Functionalist views of race study the role dominant and subordinate groups play to create a stable social structure.
 Conflict theorists examine power disparities and struggles between various racial and ethnic groups.
 Symbolic Interactionists see race and ethnicity as important sources of individual identity and social symbolism.